HenrySaya/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ## 5-get_dnodeint.c
 This is a function that returns the nth code of dlistint_t where index is the index of the node starting from 0.
 If node does not exist returns null

+## 6-sum_dlistint.c
+This is a function that returns the sum of all the data (n) of linked list dlistint_t. if the list is empty the functions returns 0
+Usede 6-main.c to test the function after successfull compilation